desertmark/artic-manager/README.md

 # Artic/Manager

 An Articles Manager REST API Base on NodeJS

 ## Run the project.

 To run the project you will need to install the following softwares:

 1. Docker
 2. NodeJS
+3. Run the parse-service: `docker run -p 7047:80 desertmark/parse-service:0.0.1`
+   * This service is used by the endpoint `PATCH: /articles/xls`

 To run the project:

 1. Restore Packages with  `npm i`
 2. Run the database container with `npm run docker:localdb`
 3. Run the app with `npm start`